 Seek financial assistance to combat slowing sales.
 A low-interest loan or grant can help you stay afloat while revenue dips below normal levels.
 Talk to a banker who’s willing to take the time to get to know your business.
 At UBT, our bankers will get to know you and your business personally and provide you with options that can help during this time and well into the future.

 Enlist the professionals.
 With the recent changes in tax code and eligibility requirements surrounding government stimulus programs, including PPP, EIDL, and other CARES Act assistance, a good CPA will more than pay for the cost of their services with thoughtful analysis and effective tax planning strategies.
 Attorneys and insurance brokers can also assist with business interruption events.

 Plan for the long term.
-Work with suppliers, investors, partners, and local officials frequently to learn how you can start to implement safeguards that will help you stay profitable while officials work to contain COVID-19.
+Work with suppliers, investors, partners, and local officials frequently to learn how you can start to implement safeguards that will help you stay profitable if an unforeseen circumstance arises.